tdpaw11/MIST-4610-Olympic-Data/README.md

 **Description:**
 Identifies which countries are performing the best overall by calculating the total number of medals won by their athletic delegation.
+Query 1 allows managers or olympic fans to conscisely view the number of medals each country has been awarded.
+This is useful to assess which countries are in the lead by number of medals won.
+This allows country's olympic success to be compared and ranked in a simple manner, exlcuding factors other than event results.
+Query 1  allows a manager to analyze a country as a whole, including every event.
+This compares countries regardless of how many events they compete in but rather how they have competed in the olympics in its entirety.

 ### Query 2: Average Ticket Price per Sport (Simple)
 <img width="550" height="148" alt="Screenshot 2026-03-30 at 1 19 47 PM" src="https://github.com/user-attachments/assets/2a370085-8498-4c9d-b4a2-8e33008f71bd" />